ietf-teep/teep-in-cc/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 23 December 2022.
+   This Internet-Draft will expire on 4 February 2023.

-Yang, et al.            Expires 23 December 2022                [Page 1]
+Yang, et al.             Expires 4 February 2023                [Page 1]

-Internet-Draft   teep usecase for confidential computing       June 2022
+Internet-Draft   teep usecase for confidential computing     August 2022

 Copyright Notice